s81863/Testdesign/README.md

 npm i
 npm start
 ```
-Open a Browser and go to localhost:5173
+Now simply open a Browser of your choice and go to localhost:5173 You should see the test now.

 ## Feedback